Drecollins1/Drecollins1/README.md

 - 👋 Hi, I’m Akingbade Damilare Moses
 - 👀 I am a Software Engineering student at ALX.
 I learn by doing....
-- 🌱 I’m currently learning ...Html and Css and JavaScript
+- 🌱 I’m currently learning ...Html Css and JavaScript. i have an intermediate knowledge on PHP and MYSQL
 - 💞️ 🔭 I’m currently working on my coding skills.
 - 📫 How to reach me ...adarecollins@gmail.com